Nila (TV series)

 Nila is a 2019-2021 Indian Tamil-language television drama, which premiered on Sun TV on 18 March 2019 and ended on 24 April 2021.
-The show stars Bavithra and Hemanth.
-It is produced by Srikanth Entertainment Pvt Ltd. The series airs Monday to Saturday at 2.30 pm on sun tv.
-It is an official remake of Telugu serial Anandaragam which airs in Gemini TV.
+The 489-episode show starred Bavithra and Hemanth.
+It was produced by Srikanth Entertainment Pvt Ltd. The series aired Monday to Saturday on Sun TV.
+It was an official remake of the Telugu serial Anandaragam.

 Plot

 Nila and Karthik love each other deeply and share an aspiration to pursue their education abroad.
-But Kousalya, Nila's mother plots along with her brother Narayanan and Neelambari, a vicious rich woman against Nila's dream and love.
-What is the mystery behind Kousalya's step-motherly behavior towards Nila?
-Will Nila's father Rajasekhar and Karthik survive Neelambari's treachery and help Nila realize her ambition forms the storyline.
+But Kousalya, Nila's mother, plots along with her brother Narayanan and with Neelambari, a vicious rich woman, against Nila's dream and love.
+The storyline turned on the mystery behind Kousalya's step-motherly behavior towards Nila, and whether Karthik and Nila's father Rajasekhar would survive Neelambari's treachery and help Nila realize her ambition.